CT Maxillofacial

 Computed Tomography, or CT scan, combines x-rays with computer technology to create images of different bone and organ sections.
-Unlike standard x-rays which take a picture of the whole structure being examined, CT has the ability to image that same structure one “slice” at a time.
+Unlike standard x-rays which take a picture of the whole structure being examined, CT has the ability to image that same structure very quickly and display images in very thin slices through the anatomy.

 In standard x-rays, dense tissues like bones can block the view of the body parts behind them.
 In CT, the various slices clearly show both bone and underlying soft tissue.
 CT assists physicians in both diagnosis and detection of a variety of conditions at an early stage.

 CT scanning is a non-invasive method of diagnosis for symptomatic patients with issues that require a view inside the body.
-It is a short, painless procedure and emits very low amounts of radiation.
+It is a short, painless procedure and emits relatively low amounts of radiation.

 When Would I Get a CT Maxillofacial?

-A CT maxillofacial scan is also known as a face scan.
-It has become the key diagnostic modality in the evaluation of head trauma.
-These scans evaluate the bones of the face including the orbits, sinuses, jaw and teeth to detect:
+These CT scans evaluate the bones of the face including the orbits, sinuses, jaw and teeth to detect:

 • fractures